This resource explains how to manage expenses related to cancellations or delays of university-sponsored travel.

 Cancellations by Conference Attendee

-If an employee cancels conference attendance due to the current travel restrictions, conference registration fees or cancellation fees may be reimbursable by Stanford at the department's discretion.
+If an employee cancels conference attendance, every effort should be made to acquire a refund for prepaid expenses.
+Any unrecovered conference registration fees or cancellation fees may be reimbursable by Stanford at the department's discretion.

 Conference attendees should seek reimbursement from the conference host when the cancellation has been initiated by the host.
 In the rare situation where the host will not reimburse, attendees should seek approval from the department, and with agreement, submit back-up documentation with the expense request for reimbursement.